-- 6. 'normal state' means a situation where the system is within operational security limits in the N-Situation and after the occurrence of any contingency from the contingency list, taking into account the effect of the available remedial actions; - 7. 'frequency containment reserves or 'FCR' means the spinning and non-spinning reserves activated to contain system frequency after the occurrence of an imbalance; - 8. 'frequency restoration reserve or 'FRR' means the active power reserves activated to restore system frequency to the nominal frequency and for a synchronous area consisting of more than one LFC area power balance to the scheduled value; - 9. 'replacement reserves' or 'RR' means the reserves used to restore or support the required level of FRR to be prepared for additional system imbalances, including operating reserves; - 10. 'provider' means a legal entity with a legal or contractual obligation to supply FCR, FRR or RR from at least one reserve providing unit or reserve providing group; - 11. 'reserve providing unit' means a single or an aggregation of power generating modules and/or demand units connected to a common connection point fulfilling the requirements for FCR, FRR or RR; - 12. 'reserve providing group' means an aggregation of power generating modules, demand unit and/or reserve providing units connected to more than one connection point fulfilling the requirements for FCR, FRR or RR; - 13. 'load-frequency control area' or 'LFC area' means a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC areas, operated by one or more TSOs fulfilling the obligations of load-frequency control; - 14. 'time to restore frequency' means the maximum expected time after the occurrence of an imbalance smaller than or equal to the reference incident in which the system frequency returns to the frequency restoration range for synchronous areas with only one LFC area and in the case of synchronous areas with more than one LFC area, the maximum expected time after the occurrence of an imbalance of an LFC area within which the imbalance is compensated; - 15. '(N-1) criterion' means the rule according to which the elements remaining in operation within a TSO's control area after occurrence of a contingency must be capable of accommodating the new operational situation without violating operational security limits; - 16. '(N-1) situation' means the situation in the transmission system in which one contingency from the contingency list occurred; - 17. 'active power reserve' means the active power available for maintaining the frequency; - 18. 'alert state' means the system state where the system is within operational security limits, but a contingency from the contingency list has been detected and in case of its occurrence the available remedial actions are not sufficient to keep the normal state; - 19. 'load-frequency control block' or 'LFC block' means a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC blocks, consisting of one or more LFC areas, operated by one or more TSOs fulfilling the obligations of load-frequency control;
+- 6. 'frequency containment reserves or 'FCR' means the balancing reserves available to contain system frequency after the occurrence of an imbalance; - 7. 'frequency restoration reserve or 'FRR' means the balancing reserves available to restore system frequency to the nominal frequency and for a synchronous area consisting of more than one LFC area power balance to the scheduled value; - 8. 'replacement reserves' or 'RR' means the balancing reserves available to restore or support the required level of FRR to be prepared for additional system imbalances, including operating reserves; - 9. 'reserve provider' means a legal entity with a legal or contractual obligation to supply FCR, FRR or RR from at least one reserve providing unit or reserve providing group; - 10. 'reserve providing unit' means a single or an aggregation of power generating modules and/or demand units connected to a common connection point fulfilling the requirements to provide FCR, FRR or RR; - 11. 'reserve providing group' means an aggregation of power generating modules, demand unit and/or reserve providing units connected to more than one connection point fulfilling the requirements to provide FCR, FRR or RR; - 12. 'load-frequency control area' or 'LFC area' means a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC areas, operated by one or more TSOs fulfilling the obligations of load-frequency control; - 13. 'time to restore frequency' means the maximum expected time after the occurrence of an instantaneous power imbalance smaller than or equal to the reference incident in which the system frequency returns to the frequency restoration range for synchronous areas with only one LFC area and in the case of synchronous areas with more than one LFC area, the maximum expected time after the occurrence of an instantaneous power imbalance of an LFC area within which the imbalance is compensated; - 14. '(N-1) criterion' means the rule according to which the elements remaining in operation within a TSO's control area after occurrence of a contingency are capable of accommodating the new operational situation without violating operational security limits; - 15. '(N-1) situation' means the situation in the transmission system in which one contingency from the contingency list occurred; - 16. 'active power reserve' means the balancing reserves available for maintaining the frequency; - 17. 'alert state' means the system state where the system is within operational security limits, but a contingency from the contingency list has been detected and in case of its occurrence the available remedial actions are not sufficient to keep the normal state; - 18. 'load-frequency control block' or 'LFC block' means a part of a synchronous area or an entire synchronous area, physically demarcated by points of measurement of interconnectors to other LFC blocks, consisting of one or more LFC areas, operated by one or more TSOs fulfilling the obligations of load-frequency control;